ActSonic: Recognizing Everyday Activities from Inaudible Acoustic Wave Around the Body: USER STUDY

 The user studies took place in participants' homes, where they utilized their own tools or appliances as needed for activities.
 An exception was made for a few participants who were provided with dental floss for the flossing activity.
 A trained experimenter from our research team visited participants' addresses equipped with the necessary data collection apparatus to conduct the study.

 Based on insights from a pilot feasibility study, human activity patterns vary throughout the day.
 For instance, activities such as tooth brushing are more likely to occur in the morning or after dinner.
 Accordingly, we scheduled user studies to capture activity data across different parts of participants' daily routines.
-As shown in Fig.~\ref{fig:usr-time-dist}, each point represents the start time of a study session.
+Users provided their preferred study date and time slots for each part of the day (morning, afternoon, and evening as defined in Figure~\ref{fig:usr-time-dist}).
+As shown in Figure~\ref{fig:usr-time-dist}, each point represents the start time of a study session, and the respective users were randomly assigned based on their preferences.